 For example, as a corporation player, you need to install agenda cards on the main and remote servers.
 The biggest dilemma is to decide which servers to protect and to what extent.
 With a limited number of ICE (defense) cards, there are two choices to consider.
 The first option is to protect agenda cards and install defenses on those servers.
 Alternatively, you can try to trick the Runner by upgrading the servers that have no agenda cards behind them.
 This mechanism alone is sufficient to recommend this game even to non-cyberpunk theme lovers.

 Overall, Android: Netrunner is a brilliant game.
-If you are casual gamer, looking at playing the game from time to time, the core set is sufficient.
+If you are a casual gamer, looking at playing the game from time to time, the core set is sufficient.
 At the same time, if you feel that the game become slightly repetitive and you would like to have more action option on hands, I wholeheartedly recommend a getting the deluxe expansion packs.
 For hardcore gamers, there are always new data packs released if you need that extra edge.

-|Android: Netrunner is a relatively short adventure that manages to pack an enormous amount of action, tension and frustration.
-It creates an environment that is evocative, dynamic and feels real.
-The element of psychology and deception adds a poker-like twist on the already engaging and full-on gaming experience.|
+Android: Netrunner is a relatively short adventure that manages to pack an enormous amount of action, tension, and frustration.
+It creates an environment that is evocative, dynamic, and feels real.
+The element of psychology and deception adds a poker-like twist on the already engaging and full-on gaming experience.

 |Beautiful and thematic artwork|